[NEW CASE STUDY] Scientific Method For Catching Inshore Fish In The Winter

 The inshore waterways just north of Marco Island was the target zone for this trip.

-I invited Greg Schuler, who is a Community Member from that area, to join me for a fun day out on the water.
+I invited Greg Schuler, who is an Insider Club Member from that area, to join me for a fun day out on the water.

 To make sure that this wintertime case study trip was valid, we had just 2 rules:

 – Rule #1: I had to be in charge of picking the spots to fish because I had never been there before

 – Rule #2: We would only use a select few lures so that we would get distracted from the fish finding plan [no live bait]